-- Medical equipment such as x-ray and EKG machines
+- · Medical equipment such as x-ray and EKG machines

-- Lab samples and equipment
+- · Lab samples and equipment

-- Telephones, computers, and other office equipment
+- · Telephones, computers, and other office equipment

-- Patient medical records
+- · Patient medical records

 - · Insurance forms and other papers

-Upon completion of the prescribed curriculum with a 2.00 GPA and a minimum overall cumulative college grade point average of 2.00 (C), the student is awarded a diploma.
+mum overall cumulative college grade point average of 2.00 (C), the student is awarded a diploma.
 In addition, the student is eligible for the national certification examination to become a CMA (Certified Medical Assistant).

-Beginning with the January 2001 administration of the Certification Examination, a student with a felony record may not be eligible for Certification Examination unless the CB (Curriculum Board) grants a waiver based on one or more of the mitigating circumstances listed in the Disciplinary Standards.
-The student can verify certification eligibility prior to entering the program by contacting the CB at the following address: AAMA (American Association of Medical Assistants), 20 North Wacker Drive, Ste.
-1575, Chicago, IL 60606-2903
+Beginning with the January 2001 administration of the Certification Examination, a student with a felony record may not be eligible for Certification Examination unless the AAMA Certifying Board grants a waiver based on one or more of the mitigating circumstances listed in the Disciplinary Standards.
+The student can verify certification eligibility prior to entering the program by contacting the AAMA Certifying Board at the following address: AAMA (American Association of Medical Assistants), 20 North Wacker Drive, Ste.
+1575, Chicago, IL 60606-2903.